Learning to walk, then dance

 marriage to Matthew Bates.
 But

-10 weeks prior to her wedding, Bates’ life
+months before her wedding, Bates’ life

 was upended when she suffered eight

 strokes over a period of about three weeks.

 the expert UC Irvine Health stroke team led by neurologist Wengui Yu, MD.

 testing, received medications, completed

 stroke rehabilitation and returned home.

 But three days later she suffered two

 in her brain.
 The clot was removed in an